+Useful life:

-Useful life: Machinery and equipment 3 - 8 years Cluster 5 years Hardware equipment and furniture 3 - 5 years
+3 - 8 years

+years

+5 years

 The assets' residual values, useful lives, and method of depreciation are reviewed at each balance sheet date and adjusted if appropriate.
-If an asset's carrying amount is greater than its estimated recoverable amount, the asset is immediately written down to the recoverable amount (Note 2.12).
+If an asset's carrying amount is greater than its estimated recoverable amount, the asset is immediately written down to the recoverable amount (Note 2.11).